Flutter-Libya/Personal_Finance_Tracker/README.md

 - **Customizable Interface**: Employs a user-friendly design, with options to customize appearance using Google Fonts.
 - **Database Interaction**: Leverages SQLite for local data storage, managed through `database_provider.dart`.

-## Installation and Usage

-Please refer to the instructions in the provided documentation for installation and usage guidelines.

 ## Contributions and Support